vhcd/vhcd.github.io/_posts/2021-02-18-making-a-scene.md

 Unreal Engine has a great [Foliage Tool](https://docs.unrealengine.com/en-US/BuildingWorlds/Foliage/index.html), which makes it very easy to place large amounts of various kind of vegetation, all the while ensuring optimal performance, so that your framerate won't drop even if you have a wheat field with 3 million blades.

 The [Marketplace] has tons of foliage assets, some of them free!
 The [Project Nature](https://www.unrealengine.com/marketplace/en-US/profile/Project+Nature) is one example of a mutitude of high-quality and free vegetation.
-Between those and all the assets that went [Free For The Month] and containted vegetation, I don't think we'll ever need to buy a vegetation asset pack.
+Between those and all the assets that went [Free For The Month], I don't think we'll ever need to buy a vegetation asset pack.

 ## Buildings

 Unless you're doing highway scenes, you're going to want some types of buildings.
-And if you're doing urban scenes, you'll want those buildings to look nice up close, and no be a simple flat texture.
+And if you're doing urban scenes, you'll want those buildings to look nice up close, and not be a simple flat texture.

 ![buildings.png]({{site.baseurl}}/images/buildings.png)

 I went through all of the [Marketplace] and looked at all buildings packages.
 We've bought a few, and I can recommend those we use most often.

 By far, our favorite is [City Downtown](https://www.unrealengine.com/marketplace/en-US/product/city-downtown-pack).
-It includes a lot of assets, and tools to easily create modular buildings or even fully [procedural buildings](https://www.youtube.com/watch?v=6YjQnI4UdIM), that even though they're advertised as "background", are realstic enough for us to use throughout our city.
+It includes a lot of assets, and tools to easily create modular buildings or even fully [procedural buildings](https://www.youtube.com/watch?v=6YjQnI4UdIM), that even though are advertised as "background", are realistic enough for us to use throughout our city.

-This package also allows creation of custom buildings types, that can then be generated with their wonderful creation tools.
+This package also allows creation of custom buildings types, that can then be generated with its wonderful creation tools.
 So we've been able to import other assets, such as [European Buildings](https://www.unrealengine.com/marketplace/en-US/product/european-buildings-facades) or some [Quixel](https://quixel.com/megascans/collections?category=environment&category=urban&category=neoclassical-modular-building) façades, which by themselves are too cumbersome to manipulate to create full buildings.
 Now we can create a full row of Paris-looking buildings in a couple of minutes!

 Some other assets we use include [Urban City](https://www.unrealengine.com/marketplace/en-US/item/f60f01b8bbbb45d293c72d4a6a6ad136) or [Suburban Houses](https://www.unrealengine.com/marketplace/en-US/item/29640076ec15451a8e70a29ec629736d).
 If you're interested, I can give a more thorough list of useful marketplace assets, but feel free to browse youself.

 ## Props

-In the 3D world, pros (coming from theater's [property](https://en.wikipedia.org/wiki/Theatrical_property)) are all static small objects that are present in a scene.
+In the 3D world, props (coming from theater's [property](https://en.wikipedia.org/wiki/Theatrical_property)) are all static small objects that are present in a scene.
 Those include poles, fences, streetlights, bins and so on.
 Same as other assets, you'll find plenty of those on the Marketplace.

 ![props.png]({{site.baseurl}}/images/props.png)

 Placing them can be tedious, and also requires some creativity to arrange them in a realistic manner.
 Assets from the Marketplace often come with demo scene (e.g. [City Asset Pack](https://www.unrealengine.com/marketplace/en-US/item/83dd68e4ce774c18b89f042cb52670e4)), which you can use as reference.
-To go even further, you can also find complete scenes ([Downtown West](https://www.unrealengine.com/marketplace/en-US/item/cffe32471e5f442b9aff97b48a235e82), [Construction Site](https://www.unrealengine.com/marketplace/en-US/item/83bf93f36f794cdab4ecfb70aec4a703)), that contains a variety of assets, which you can use individually, or copy as a whole into your own scene.
+To go even further, you can also find complete scenes (e.g. [Downtown West](https://www.unrealengine.com/marketplace/en-US/item/cffe32471e5f442b9aff97b48a235e82), [Construction Site](https://www.unrealengine.com/marketplace/en-US/item/83bf93f36f794cdab4ecfb70aec4a703)), that contain a variety of assets, which you can use individually, or copy as a whole into your own scene.

 The Marketplace not only has assets, but also tools.
 [NVSplineMesh](https://www.unrealengine.com/marketplace/en-US/item/bfeae2f849004189a73a5af98d6f7d8b) is a must-have for any props that you'll want to distribute along a [spline](https://en.wikipedia.org/wiki/Spline_(mathematics)), such as fences or poles.